Alpine to Three Falls Area

-The long-sought dirt route from Draper's Corner Canyon to Alpine will
+The long-sought dirt route from Draper's Corner Canyon to Alpine

-be finished during 2018.
+was opened in 2018.
 From the Peak View trailhead on Traverse Ridge,

 View northeast up Dry Canyon.
 Chipman Peak is on the